How to Be Healthy for Life: 7 Steps to Great Health

 By doing this, you’ll be able to lose weight much easier, you’ll cleanse your body of toxins and impurities, and you’ll experience gradual healing of every part of your body.
 On top of this, your digestion will improve, you’ll have improved mental clarity, and you’ll reduce your risk of developing heart disease, diabetes, cancer, and many other degenerative diseases.

-Just consume water only from after dinner one day until dinner the next day (or lunch till lunch) at least once per week.
+Just drink water only from after dinner one day until dinner the next day (or lunch till lunch) at least once per week.

 6. Reduce Exposure to Environmental Toxins

 Your greatest exposure to environmental toxins is actually in your own home!
-Regular exposure to chemicals in your cleaning products and harmful ingredients in your personal care products can lead to all manner of illnesses including skin problems, sleeplessness, depression, fatigue, allergies and asthma, central nervous system disorders, learning difficulties, and even cancer!
+Regular exposure to chemicals in your cleaning products and harmful ingredients in your personal care products and cosmetics can lead to all manner of illnesses, including skin problems, sleeplessness, depression, fatigue, allergies and asthma, central nervous system disorders, learning difficulties, and even cancer!

 By switching to safer eco-friendly cleaning products, and using personal care products that are free from harmful ingredients, you can help protect your health as well as helping to preserve the environment too.

 Obviously, if you want to enjoy great health for life, you should not smoke.
 Try not to inhale other people’s smoke either, as this "passive smoking" can be just as harmful.
 Drink alcohol only in moderation.
 Avoid recreational drugs and only use pharmaceutical drugs when absolutely necessary.

 Apart from the above 7 steps, it’s also important to avoid undue stress, as chronic stress can lead to a wide range of health problems.
 So if you are stressed, learn how to relax more.
 Sitting and listening to relaxing music is a great stress buster, as is practicing deep slow controlled breathing exercises.